Financial support is available to help you manage the affects of the coronavirus (COVID-19).

 If you have an account-based pension or a similar product, reduced drawdown rates will apply for 2019-20 and 2020-21.
 This will reduce your need to sell investment assets to fund minimum drawdown requirements.

-Find the reduced drawdown rates on The Treasury website.
+Find the reduced drawdown rates for account-based pensions.

 Deeming rates for the Age Pension and income support